mmoats/slush-ang/README.md

 ### Usage
 Use `slush ang` to scaffold out a new component

-Add `:controller` as a CLI to add to that component
+Add `:controller` or one of the commands below to add to that component

 Available commands